Skip to main content

 You must include a $60 application fee along with your application.
 This can be done via the application portal.
 Application fees can also be paid by credit card, cash, check, or money order (made out to DigiPen Institute of Technology).

-DigiPen provides application fee waivers to applicants who visit us for an on-campus admissions outreach event or who attend an online information session or virtual admissions meeting.
+DigiPen provides application fee waivers to applicants who visit us for an on-campus admissions event or who attend an online information session or virtual admissions meeting.

 Transcripts